 The Company's funding policy for its defined benefit pension plans is to contribute amounts sufficient to meet legal funding requirements, plus any additional amounts that may be appropriate considering the funded status of the plans, tax consequences, the cash flow generated by the Company and other factors.
 The Company made a discretionary contribution of \$200 million to its BD U.S. pension in October 2018.
-The Company does not anticipate any significant required contributions to its pension plans in 2020.
+The Company did not make any required contributions in 2020 and does not anticipate any significant required contributions to its pension plans in 2021.